Great pitching, timely hitting and run manufacturing aid Schley County in sweep of GMC - Americus Times-Recorder

 Wurtz went the whole way in the circle for the Lady Wildcats.
 She gave up one run on six hits, walked one batter and struck out none.

-The Lady Wildcats will host Bryan County in the quarterfinals of the GHSA Class A-Public State Playoffs on either Tuesday or Wednesday, October 27 or 28.
-Date and time is still to be determined.
+The Lady Wildcats will host Bryan County in the quarterfinals of the GHSA Class A-Public State Playoffs on Tuesday, October 27.
+First pitch of Game 1 is scheduled for 1:30 p.m., followed by Game 2 at 3:30 p.m.
+If a deciding third game is necessary, it will be played on Wednesday, October 28 at 2 p.m.

 Panthers fall to Jackson in defensive struggle